 - 1 Tablespoons low sodium tamari or soy sauce

-- 1/2 Tablespoon apple cider vinegar
+- ½ Tablespoon apple cider vinegar

-- 1/4 cup water
+- ¼ cup water

-- 1/2 teaspoon organic sugar or coconut sugar
+- ½ teaspoon organic sugar or coconut sugar

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

 - Char poblano pepper by holding it over the flame of a gas range until it’s blistered and warm throughout or broil in the oven.
 For the oven method, rub a little olive oil over the outside of the pepper and heat on broil for about 15-20 minutes or until the pepper is soft and blistered.
 Let cool before removing the stem and seeds from the pepper.
 See photo.
 You can also remove the skin if you’d like, but I didn’t.

 - In a food processor or high powered blender add roasted poblano pepper, chipotle peppers, adobo sauce, onion, garlic, tomato paste, tamari, apple cider vinegar, water, sugar and salt.
-Blend until smooth.